I update this page as my life goes on, the most present is at the bottom of the page.

 My wage had peaked and working a compulsory 60 hours a week there was little time for play.
 I felt like I was not moving in any direction with my life, sure at the age off 22 and drawing £2000 a month after tax was quite a substantial wage.
 I wasn't prepared to accept my working life especially with all the silly little daily drama's that went along with it, I do not wish to talk bad of my last place of work, and I won't, but communication certainly could have been better managed.
 I would have no objection to this type of work again, but my experience has taught me life needs a balance.
 I had to play it smart so while I was earning money I bought many of the things I always wanted in 2015.

 2016 - A start to a new life, I applied for a Canada work Visa.
 I knew an approximate time scale of the events that were set in motion, giving me up until the end of April to complete all of my projects and sell everything I own.
-My nuclear fusion project was the first to go, I was so close but I had to accept that I couldn't pump any more money into the project as I thought that I needed a more powerful pump, turns out the day I packaged it to be couriered was the day I realised that I could have in fact achieved fusion.
-Selling on an internet auction site attracted some attention and I even got a Cambridge researcher share his research with me, only to have shared it with 6 others, I admit the content was surprising, I swore confidentiality so cannot comment further, although nothing malice in content.
+My nuclear fusion project was the first to go, I was so close but I had to accept that I couldn't pump any more money into the project, I was a lot closer than I realised.
+Selling on an internet auction site attracted some attention and I even got a Cambridge researcher share his research with me, I swore confidentiality so cannot comment further, although nothing malice in content.
 Luckily I managed to sell the fusor, exploding wire and some other parts in one bundle.
-I was gutted to sell them for such a small price (£550), even more gutted to know the buyer would have offered me future work but also grateful someone would make use of it.
+I was gutted to sell them for such a small price, but I learnt something in the process.

 So yeah I'm currently living in Canada, I should now get the time to continue with my electronic projects.